How Important Is Sex In A Relationship?

 If Sex Is So Great, Why Are There So Many Problems Around It?

 There are several emotional, physical, and psychological factors that can lead to changing sex life.
-The first and most obvious is that all relationships tend to decrease in the amount of sex over time.
+The first and most obvious is that all relationships tend to decrease in sex over time.
 In the early days, the spark of attachment is strong and invigorating.
-You are just getting to know one another, and many couples go through a period where they have an inordinately high amount of sex.
-It’s fun, but it doesn’t last.
-Sex numbers decline over time as the relationship goes on.
+You are just getting to know one another, and many couples go through a period where they have a high amount of sex.
+It’s fun, but it usually doesn’t last.
+Sex frequency declines over time as the relationship goes on.

 Another common factor that limits sexual contact is changing priorities.
 As relationships deepen, you may start to take on bigger goals together, such as buying a house or raising a family.
 You will become more deeply entangled in each other’s personal and professional lives.
-Your priorities may shift from being as romantic as possible to support each other at work.
-When your relationship starts to turn towards these factors that may encourage long-term commitment, sex can decline or even fall by the wayside.
+When your relationship starts to turn towards these factors that may encourage long-term commitment, the close sexual bond can decline or even fall by the wayside.

 Physical barriers can also develop.
 Your partner may develop a health problem that makes sex difficult, if not impossible.
 A health crisis can lead to a physical change that decreases your attraction to one another, making sex less spontaneous and fun than it used to be.
 Many couples report that after having children, their sex drive plummeted.
 Whatever the cause, your body can seem to lose interest in sex.

-Finally, just like having sex can lead to a subconscious feedback loop, not having sex can lead to a negative feedback loop.
+Finally, just like having sex too soon can lead to a subconscious feedback loop, no interest in sex can lead to a negative feedback loop.
 Because sex is so emotional, not having it can be emotionally fraught.
 When your partner doesn’t feel like having sex, it can feel like they don’t want to be with you, that maybe they don’t even care for you the way they used to.
-This can damage your self-esteem and intimacy, leading to greater distance and distrust, leading to even less sex.
+This can damage your self-esteem and intimacy, leading to greater distance and distrust, in turn leading to even less sex.
 Couples in this situation can start feeling like their only escape is to cheat.

 Are You Having Enough Sex?

-There is no short answer to this question, no equation or assessment tool to set the number of times, length of session, and a variety of activities you and your partner should have.
-Sex is very dependent on each person’s libido and general interest.
-If you are feeling like having lots of sex, but your partner is almost never interested, that’s a bad sign.
+There is no short answer to this question, no equation or assessment tool to set the number of times, length of session, and various activities you and your partner should have.
+Sex is dependent on each person’s libido and general interest.
+If you feel like having lots of sex but your partner is rarely interested, that’s a bad sign.
 Similarly, if both people feel fairly in sync about what’s a good amount, that can be great.

-This isn’t true, however.
-Some people love sex, can’t get enough of it, and have the stamina to do it well for a long time.
-Some people are interested in almost never having sex, if at all.
+This isn’t necessarily true, however.
+Some people love sex, can’t get enough of it, and have the stamina to last a long time.
+Some people are rarely interested in having sex, if at all.
 Most of us are somewhere in between, and there’s a lot of variability in there.
-As with other issues, what matters with sex is how close are you on how much is enough, how well do you communicate about it, and how well do you handle times when you’re out of sync?
+As with other issues, what matters with sex is how close you are on how much is enough, how well you communicate about it, and how well you handle times when you’re out of sync.

-Before you start talking to your partner about sex, keep the following tips in mind.
-Don’t try to talk about sex just before or just after having sex.
-Talking about it just before will make the ensuing sex more awkward (if not cancel it outright).
-Talking about it immediately after can come across like you have judgments or problems that you just thought of during the act.
+Before you start talking to your partner about sex, be careful of your timing.
+Don’t try to talk about sex just before or after having sex.
+Talking about it just before may make the ensuing sex more awkward (or cancel it outright).
+Talking about it immediately after can come across like you have judgments or problems you just thought of during the act.
 Try to start the conversation in a more neutral way, where you can both be a little more relaxed about it.

-If you aren’t sure where your partner is on sex, or you would like to start exploring the subject with them more deeply, here are some questions you can start asking each other to develop a better conversation.
+If you aren’t sure where your partner stands on sex, or you would like to start exploring the subject with them more deeply, here are some questions you can ask each other to develop a better conversation.

-- What are your feelings around sex, good and bad?
-What do you like about it, what stresses you out, where do you think your hang-ups and quirks come from, how can your partner help or hurt in those areas?
-The more details you can share about where you are coming from and why the better prepared you can be to care for one another properly.
+What are your feelings around sex, good and bad?
+What do you like about it?
+What stresses you out?
+Where do you think your hang-ups and quirks come from?
+How can your partner help or hurt in those areas?

 What, in general, does sex mean to you?
 How does that vary in different situations?
-Sex does not always have to be a romantic and careful encounter, nor does it have to be a hard and fast affair.
-It’s healthy to acknowledge that you don’t want the same experience or connection every time.
+(Note: sex does not always have to be a romantic and careful encounter, nor does it have to be a hard and fast affair.
+It’s healthy to acknowledge that you don’t want the same experience or connection every time.)

 What Can You Do To Improve Your Sex Life Together?

-If you've done the work of understanding all the different roles that sex can play in your relationship and also taken the time to reflect on your desires while also discussing them with your partner, you may have decided that your sex life needs some adjustment.
-There is nothing wrong with this.
-Many couples don’t realize they have an issue around sex until they take some time to look at.
+Many couples don’t realize they have an issue around sex until they take some time to look at their satisfaction with their sex life.
 It’s easy to drift into a new normal before you realize things are different.
-But now that you do know, and are working with a healthier open dialogue, you can start taking steps to address it.
+But now that you do know and are working with a healthier open dialogue, you can start taking steps to address it.

-- Consider different books or resources to explore your ideas.
-If you had a good conversation during your talk about sex with your partner, you probably identified either area you want to improve or completely new things you want to try.
+Consider different books or resources to explore your ideas.
+If you had a good conversation during your talk about sex with your partner, you probably identified either areas that you want to improve or completely new things you want to try.
 There are countless resources out there for new and interesting ways to spice up your sex life.
 Don’t be afraid to use them.

-- Continue to practice patience.
-Even with all the healthy dialogue and support in the world, tempers can flare, self-esteem can be wounded, and doubts can start to creep in.
+Continue to practice patience.
+Even with all the healthy dialogue and support globally, tempers can flare, self-esteem can be wounded, and doubts can start to creep in.
 This is natural.
 Do not panic if negative feelings emerge.
 Acknowledge them as part of the process of learning something new, reaffirm your excitement for learning to do these new things with your partner, and try to be present for their struggles as well.